TOP 10 – The Most Expensive World Currencies in 2019

 No. 5 – British Pound Sterling (1.26 USD)

 Most people think that British Pound is the strongest world currency, but it only closes the top five of this list.

-British Colonies issue its own banknotes, which visually differs from banknotes issued by the Bank of England, but they are rated as 1 per 1.
+British Colonies issue their own banknotes, which visually differ from banknotes issued by the Bank of England, but they are valued as 1 per 1.

 Therefore, there are several of them: Scottish, North Ireland, Manx, Jersey, Guernsey, Gibraltar Pounds, as well as St. Elena Island Pound and Falkland Islands Pound.

-Amusingly, native Britain do not always want to accept “other” Pounds as a payment.
+Amusingly, native Britons do not always want to accept «other» Pounds as a means of payment.